Michigan State University: Media

 MSU has a variety of campus media outlets.
 The student-run newspaper is The State News and free copies are available online or at East Lansing newsstands.
 The paper prints 28,500 copies from Monday through Friday during the fall and spring semesters, and 15,000 copies Monday through Friday during the summer.
 The paper is not published on weekends, holidays, or semester breaks, but is continually updated online at statenews.com.
 The campus yearbook is called the Red Cedar Log.

 Red Cedar Review, Michigan State University's premier literary digest for over forty years, is the longest running undergraduate-run literary journal in the United States.
 It is published annually by the Michigan State University Press.

 Michigan State Journal of History, an undergraduate-operated journal, features undergraduate scholarship at the university, and "strives to reflect the intellectual climate fostered by the Department of History".

 MSU also publishes a student-run magazine during the academic year called Ing Magazine.
-Created in 2007 by MSU alumnus Adam Grant, the publication is released at the beginning of each month and publishes 7 issues each school year.
+Created in 2007 by MSU alumnus Adam Grant, the publication is released at the beginning of each month and publishes seven issues each school year.
 MSU also publishes a student-run fashion and lifestyle magazine called VIM Magazine once a semester.

 Electronic media include three radio stations and one public television station, as well as student-produced television shows.
 MSU's Public Broadcasting Service affiliate, WKAR-TV, the station is the second-oldest educational television station in the United States, and the oldest east of the Mississippi River.
-Besides broadcasting PBS shows, WKAR-TV produces its own local programming, such as a high school quiz bowl show called "QuizBusters".
+Besides broadcasting PBS shows, WKAR-TV produces its own local programming, such as a high school quiz bowl show called QuizBusters.
 In addition, MSU has three radio stations; WKAR-AM plays National Public Radio's talk radio programming, whereas WKAR-FM focuses mostly on classical music programming.
 Michigan State's student-run radio station, WDBM, broadcasts mostly alternative music during weekdays and electric music programming nights and weekends in addition to sports broadcasting, news reporting, producing podcasts, and organizing on-campus concerts.

 Safety

-Violent crime is rare on the campus, but similar to other major universities, there have been several larger incidents.
+Violent crime is rare on the campus, but similar to other major universities, there have been several significant incidents.

-Agriculture Hall Arson
+Agriculture Hall arson

 In a 1999 incident, eco-anarchist activists, including Rod Coronado, burned down part of Agriculture Hall, with four additional suspects being arrested and charged nearly a decade later, in 2008.
 It was the second case of domestic eco-terrorism at MSU resulting in indictments.
 In 1992, arsonists attacked the offices of two faculty members in Anthony Hall and vandalized campus mink research facilities.